Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

     config.add_route('close', '/close/{id}')
     ...

-We now have the basic mechanism in place to add functionality to the application by defining views and expose them through the routes system.
+We've now added functionality to the application by defining views exposed through the routes system.

 Step 5 - View Templates
 -----------------------

-Next step is to provide the application what web browser knows; **HTML**.
-To ease HTML development we'll use one of the default templating engines supported out of the box by Pyramid; *Mako Templates*.
+Next step is to provide the application something to render what a web browser understands: **HTML**.
+To ease HTML development, we'll use one of the default templating engines supported out of the box by Pyramid; *Mako Templates*.

-We'll also use template inheritance which makes it possible to reuse a generic layout across multiple templates, easing layout maintenance and uniformity.
+We'll also use Mako template inheritance.
+Template inheritance makes it possible to reuse a generic layout across multiple templates, easing layout maintenance and uniformity.

-Create the following templates into the *templates* directory with their respective content:
+Create the following templates in the ``templates`` directory with the respective content:

 layout.mako
 +++++++++++

-This template contains the basic layout structure to be shared with other templates.
-Inside the body tag we have defined a block to display flash messages sent by the application and another block to display the content of the page inheriting this master layout using the mako directive *${next.body()}*.
+This template contains the basic layout structure that will be shared with other templates.
+Inside the body tag we've defined a block to display flash messages sent by the application and another block to display the content of the page inheriting this master layout by using the mako directive ``${next.body()}``.

 .. literalinclude:: pyramid_quick_tutorial/templates/layout.mako
    :language: html+mako